DOCA Pipeline Language Services Guide

 DPL Highlights

-The DPL introduces a unique programming paradigm distinct from traditional SDKs, APIs, libraries, drivers, or utilities.
-It is a specialized programming language with a runtime system, designed for rapid development, testing, and deployment of packet processing pipelines.
-DPL is provided as a ready-to-use, customizable solution under DOCA Services.
+DPL introduces a unique programming paradigm distinct from traditional SDKs, APIs, libraries, drivers, or utilities.
+It is a specialized programming language with a runtime system, designed for rapid development, testing, and deployment of packet-processing pipelines.
+DPL is a ready-to-use, customizable solution as part of DOCA Services.

 Key Features of DPL